Anfallnorr/FileManagerSystem/README.md

 // Create a file named "hello-world.html" inside the default directory with content
 $fmService->createFile($filename = 'Hello World.html', $content = 'Hello World!
 I\'m Js info'); // $content is optional

+// This method allows you to download a file located in a specified directory (or in the default directory if none is provided).
+// It checks for the file's existence and returns a BinaryFileResponse configured to force the download.
+$fmService->download(filename: $filename, directory: $folder);

+// This method generates a ZIP file containing a list of files from a given directory (or the default directory).
+// It checks for the existence of each file, temporarily constructs the ZIP, and returns a BinaryFileResponse allowing the file to be downloaded.
+$fmService->downloadBulk(filenames: $files, folders: $folders);
 ```

 ### Optional Configuration